dammahrino/Learning-Journey-Notes/Test_Automation/3_Pytest/README.md

 ```

 If a test fails because an Assertion is not being satisfied, **although** it can also fail for any *unhandled* error.

+## Verifying exception handling in pytest

+Exceptions from one test case, will not affect other test cases.

+Pytest provides a construct for handling expected exceptions.

+For this to work, you need to import `pytest`

+**with** is a special statement for automatically handling extra *enter* and *exit* logic for a caller.

+The *enter* logic opens the files, the body reads or writes, and the *exit* logic closes the file.